 (a) a sensor (e.g., optical or micro-wave sensor); if vehicle speed is determined by a sensor, the speed measurements shall comply with the requirements of point 8 of Appendix 2, or alternatively, the total trip distance determined by the sensor shall be compared with a reference distance obtained from a digital road network or topographic map.
 The total trip distance determined by the sensor shall deviate by no more than 4 % from the reference distance.

 (b) the ECU; if vehicle speed is determined by the ECU, the total trip distance shall be validated according to point 3 of Appendix 3 and the ECU speed signal adjusted, if necessary to fulfil the requirements of point 3.3 of Appendix 3.
 Alternatively, the total trip distance as determined by the ECU can be compared with a reference distance obtained from a digital road network or topographic map.
 The total trip distance determined by the ECU shall deviate by no more than 4 % from the reference.

-(c) a GPS; if vehicle speed is determined by a GPS, the total trip distance shall be checked against the measurements of another method according to point 7 of Appendix 4.
+(c) a GNSS; if vehicle speed is determined by a GNSS, the total trip distance shall be checked against the measurements of another method according to point 7 of Appendix 4.

 4.8.
 Check of PEMS set up